Violet Mersereau: Early life

 Mersereau was born in New York City and had a younger sister, Claire (1894–1982).
-Mersereau's father died when she was 9 years old.
-Mersereau's maternal grandmother, Mme.
+Her father died when she was 9 years old.
+Her maternal grandmother, Mme.
 Luzanzie, had been a noted stage actress in France.
 While Mersereau's own mother had acting aspirations, she never pursued a career in acting but decided to allow her children to begin acting.

 Career

-At the age of 8, Mersereau played child parts in repertory theatre.
+At the age of 8, she played juvenile parts in repertory theatre.
 She toured with Margaret Anglin and portrayed the role of "Flora" in the original company of The Clansman.
 The play continued to show for three years.
-During her time as a stage actress, Mersereau was given the nickname "The Child Wonder".
+During her time as a stage actress she was given the nickname "The Child Wonder."
 She also starred on the touring production of Rebecca of Sunnybrook Farm and then became a screen actress.

-In 1908, Mersereau made her first film for the Biograph Company.
+In 1908, she made her first film for the Biograph Company.
 She stayed with the company until 1911.
-Mersereau then signed with Independent Moving Pictures where she appeared in ingenue roles.
+She then signed with Independent Moving Pictures where she appeared in ingenue roles.
 She found success with these roles and was often cast as innocent young helpless girls which was a popular staple in films at the time.
-When Independent Moving Pictures and several other studios merged to form Universal Pictures, Mersereau continued working for Universal.
-During this time, Mersereau appeared in several short films alongside William Garwood (who often directed the films).
+When Independent Moving Pictures and several other studios merged to form Universal Pictures she continued working for Universal.
+During this time, she appeared in several short films alongside William Garwood (who often directed the films).

 In 1916, Carl Laemmle decided to open one of his eastern United States studios for Mersereau's own productions.
 Laemmle engaged Oscar A. C. Lund to direct her in these features.
 Mersereau had always exhibited a distinct preference for working in the East, and disliked California.
 Among her most successful ventures for Blue Bird and Universal include The Boy Girl (1917), Morgan's Raiders (1918), Little Miss Nobody (1917), Susan's Gentleman (1917), The Honor of Mary Blake (1916), Souls United (1917), Autumn (1916), and The Little Terror (1917).